-Like zombies that refuse to die, it seems that “Old School” MLM is still spouting up, in random places, from time to time.
+Like zombies that refuse to die, it seems that “Old School” MLM is still being taught and advocated.

-Unfortunately, it often infects network marketing distributors with a terminal virus.
+Unfortunately, the “Old School” infects network marketing distributors with a terminal virus.
 To protect themselves, friends and neighbors hurry to cross to the other side of the street if they see the “Old School” networker.
 Many even try to avoid contact with these zombies via the telephone and email – just to be safe!

 But – there is GOOD news!
 There is an antidote to “Old School” MLM!

 Kim created an entire course that outlines her approach to “New School” marketing in MLM (and business in general!)
 Please check out Kim’s website, bananamarketing.com and look for the “Customer Enchilada“, a full audio course with 12 sections.

 I have also included a review of her 11-point Network Marketing New School Manifesto in the Bonus Training section under Marketing Training.
 You can download Kim’s free 11-Point Manifesto Summary pdf HERE.

 Want to learn more about the “New School” of MLM, including a 45-second presentation that will change your life – and your business?
 CLICK HERE or on the image below for more information and a series of FREE videos:

 Randy writes about topics that affect your finances, including Making Money and Saving Money.
 Randy is especially passionate about entrepreneurship.
 The Marketing Training section includes EXACTLY what Randy is using NOW to earn a full-time income as an online marketer - and how you can do the same!
 If you think any of the posts or articles would be interesting to others, please forward to your contacts.
 Follow Randy also on Twitter and Facebook!

 Like this post?
 Subscribe to my RSS feed and get loads more!